Skip to main content

 What does a Japanese Fizz taste like?

-Japanese Fizz has a flavour profile featuring Sweet, Sugar, Sparkling, Lemon.
+Japanese Fizz has a flavour profile featuring Sweet, Sparkling, Chocolate.
 The exact taste varies depending on the brands and measures used.

 How strong is a Japanese Fizz?

 The Japanese Fizz has an ABV of approximately 13.6%.
 That's approximately 1.30 US standard drinks.
-A standard serving contains 165 calories, 4.8g sugar, 6.4g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 165 kcal, 4.8g sugar, 6.4g carbs.
+Strength varies depending on the exact measures and ingredients used.

 When is a Japanese Fizz typically served?